palmerr23/Black-F407VET6-STM32Generic/examples/ADC_DualModeInterleaved/readme.txt

   ******************************************************************************
   @endverbatim

+@par Hardware and Software environment

+  - This example runs on STM32F407xx devices under Arduino and has been optimised for the STM32GENERIC codeset: https://github.com/danieleff/STM32GENERIC

 @par Example Description

-This example provides a short description of how to use two ADC peripherals to perform conversions in interleaved dual-mode.
+This example provides a short description of how to use
+- Two ADC peripherals to perform conversions in interleaved dual-mode.
+- One regular channel, 8-bit resolution

-This example provides a short description of how to use the ADC peripheral to convert a regular channel in Dual interleaved mode using DMA in mode 3 with 5Msps.
+- using DMA in mode 3 with 5Msps.

-DMA mode 3 is used in interleaved mode in 6-bit and 8-bit resolutions.
+The user needs to supply some way to vary the ADC1 channel1 input value.
+Three options are
+- a potentiometer between 3.3v and GND,
+- a signal generator with DC coupled output of 0 < input < 3.3v
+- using a DAC to generate a signal

-The Dual interleaved delay is configured 6 ADC clk cycles.
+The Dual interleaved delay is configured 6 ADC clk cycles using mode.TwoSamplingDelay

 On each DMA request (two data items are available) two bytes representing two ADC-converted data items are transferred as a half word.